rangari-rani/academic-projects-mca/README.md

 - Build confidence with Git/GitHub workflows
 - Translate theory into working apps
 - Understand real challenges in UI/UX, DB design, and code structure

-These projects laid the groundwork for my transition from academic learning to real-world full-stack development.

 ---